Overview of Form 990-EZ.

 (with exceptions described below for certain section 509(a)(3) supporting organizations and for certain organizations described

 in General Instruction B

-for a discussion of gross receipts.
+for a discussion of a complete return.

 for who must file electronically.

 Foreign organizations and U.S. possession organizations, as well as domestic organizations described above, must file

 Form 990 or 990-EZ unless specifically excepted under General Instruction B

 .
 Report amounts in U.S. dollars, and state what conversion rate the organization uses.
 Combine amounts from within and outside